ibm-cloud-docs/activity-tracker/analyze_iam_login.md

 {:note: .note}

-# Managing events from log in actions in an account
+# Analyze events from log in actions in an account
 {: #manage_iam_login}

 As a security officer, auditor, or manager, you can use the {{site.data.keyword.at_full_notm}} service to track how users, applications, and services interact with your account.
 The {{site.data.keyword.iamlong}} (IAM) service in {{site.data.keyword.cloud_notm}} generates events that you can use to monitor log in activity to your account.
 This tutorial explains the different log in options to {{site.data.keyword.cloud_notm}} and what happens from an IAM and an {{site.data.keyword.at_full_notm}} perspective.
 You can also find out how to define views and dashboards to monitor these actions in your account.